-Tax evasion
+tax evasion

 Tax evasion: general information

 Tax evasion is a serious issue and affects both individuals and companies.
-It is a criminal offense in which taxpayers intentionally violate their tax obligations in order to avoid paying taxes.
+It is a criminal offence in which taxpayers intentionally violate their tax obligations in order to avoid taxes.
 This article discusses the main aspects of tax evasion, its definition, typical forms, legal consequences and ways to avoid tax evasion.

 Definition of tax evasion